Alluxio/alluxio/docs/en/Running-Alluxio-on-EC2-Mesos.md

 `Github` or `Release` dependening on whether you would like to build Mesos from a GitHub branch or a release.

-Now you can launch the Mesos cluster and Alluxio Mesos Framework which in turn launches a Alluxio cluster with Hadoop version 2.4.1 as under filesystem in us-east-1a by running the script under `deploy/vagrant`:
+Now you can launch the Mesos cluster and Alluxio Mesos Framework which in turn launches an Alluxio cluster with Hadoop version 2.4.1 as under filesystem in us-east-1b by running the script under `deploy/vagrant`:

 {% include Running-Alluxio-on-EC2-Mesos/launch-cluster.md %}